Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

 First, we claim that if $|S_N|>1$, then for $p\in S_N$, one of the following happens:

-Second, assuming the claim, we find that $C$ can not be good.
-Indeed, for each $D$ in the second step, and $p_1\neq p_2$ two corresponding prime numbers there, using LMFDB \cite{LMFDB}, we find (not necessarily different) $f_i,i=1,2,3,$ newforms of level $Dp_1p_2$ as in Lemma \ref{lem:Shgood5} (with $N=p_1p_2$), so that $Y_0(p_1p_2)$ is not good.
+Second, assuming the claim, we find that $C$ can not be auto-critical.
+Indeed, for each $D$ in the second step, and $p_1\neq p_2$ two corresponding prime numbers there, using \textsf{LMFDB} \cite{LMFDB}, we find (not necessarily different) $f_i,i=1,2,3,$ newforms of level $Dp_1p_2$ as in \Cref{lem:Shauto-critical5} (with $N=p_1p_2$), so that $Y_0(p_1p_2)$ is not auto-critical.
 (For example, if $D=6,p_1p_2=7\cdot13,$ take newforms labeled as $546.2.a.b$, $546.2.a.c$ and $546.2.a.j$.)
-By Lemma \ref{lem:good}, $C$ is not good.
+By \Cref{lem:auto-critical}, $C$ is not auto-critical.